BE PART OF THE TEAM

 Richmond Chambers is not in the Pupillage Gateway system.

 Applications should be made using our Pupillage Application Form (word doc).
-The form must be completed electronically and emailed to our HR Manager, Nancy Holland (email@example.com), along with any correspondence from the BSB confirming any dispensations from pupillage and a completed Equality & Diversity Monitoring Form.
+The form must be completed electronically and emailed to our HR Manager, Nancy Holland (email@example.com), by 4pm on Friday, 31st January 2020 for pupillage commencing in March 2020 and Tuesday, 31st March 2020 for pupillage commencing in September 2020, along with any correspondence from the BSB confirming any dispensations from pupillage and a completed Equality & Diversity Monitoring Form (word doc).
 We will not accept hard copy applications or consider any other material provided.
-The closing date for applications is Friday, 29 March 2019.

 Who should apply?